MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-roadmap.md

 <a name='customize-azure-ad-connect-sync'></a>

 ## Customize Microsoft Entra Connect Sync
 Microsoft Entra Connect Sync comes with a default configuration that is intended to work for most customers and topologies.
-But there are always situations where the default configuration does not work and must be adjusted.
-It is supported to make changes as documented in this section and linked topics.
+But there are always situations where the default configuration doesn't work and must be adjusted.
+It's supported to make changes as documented in this section and linked topics.

 If you haven't worked with a synchronization topology before you want to start to understand the basics and the terms used as described in the [technical concepts](how-to-connect-sync-technical-concepts.md).
 Even if some things are similar, a lot has changed as well.

 The [default configuration](concept-azure-ad-connect-sync-default-configuration.md) assumes there might be more than one forest in the configuration.
 In those topologies, a user object might be represented as a contact in another forest.
 The user might also have a linked mailbox in another resource forest.
 The behavior of the default configuration is described in [users and contacts](concept-azure-ad-connect-sync-user-and-contacts.md).

 The configuration model in sync is called [declarative provisioning](concept-azure-ad-connect-sync-declarative-provisioning-expressions.md).
 The advanced attribute flows are using [functions](reference-connect-sync-functions-reference.md) to express attribute transformations.
 You can see and examine the entire configuration using tools which comes with Microsoft Entra Connect.
-If you need to make configuration changes, make sure you follow the [best practices](how-to-connect-sync-best-practices-changing-default-configuration.md) so it is easier to adopt new releases.
+If you need to make configuration changes, make sure you follow the [best practices](how-to-connect-sync-best-practices-changing-default-configuration.md) so it's easier to adopt new releases.

 <a name='next-steps-to-customize-azure-ad-connect-sync'></a>